 02 | Yellow-Vented Bulbul

 Sometimes mistaken as maya due to its abundance even in urban areas, the Yellow-vented Bulbul or YVB is significantly larger than the maya and has distinct markings which differentiates it from the maya.
 It is characterized by white eyebrow, black eye stripe, long tail, and a tinge of yellow on its vent (lower belly), hence the name.
-This bird sporting a mohawk is native to the Philippines.
+One of the few birds sporting a mohawk, the YVB is native to the Philippines.

 03 | Pied Fantail